jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 == Theoretical background

-Evidence-based clinical assessment in children and adolesents often relies on multiple informants, such as parents, teachers, and children themselves to obtain a comprehensive understanding of child‘s mental health @hunsley2007 @mash2005.
-This typically involves using parallel standardized questionnaires such as the widely used Achenbach System of Empirically Based Assement (ASEBA) that includes self-report, parent-report, and teacher-report forms @achenbach2001a.
+Evidence-based clinical assessment in children and adolescents often relies on multiple informants, such as parents, teachers, and children themselves to obtain a comprehensive understanding of child’s mental health @hunsley2007 @mash2005.
+This typically involves using parallel standardized questionnaires such as the widely used Achenbach System of Empirically Based Assessment (ASEBA) that includes self-report, parent-report, and teacher-report forms @achenbach2001a.

 However, extensive meta-analytical empirical evidence has shown that discrepancies in reports from different informants (_informant discrepancies_) are common in these instruments @delosreyes2015 @achenbach1987 @jungersen2023, leading to challenges in understanding and interpreting the results of the assessment procedures.